State: North Carolina

 Client(s): CDC - Centers for Disease Control and Prevention

-Services: Health Care & Public Health Planning, Training & Technical Assistance
+Services: Health Care & Public Health Planning, Health Communication, Training & Technical Assistance

-JSI was chosen as one of 23 national organizations to help strengthen our nation’s capacity to deliver public health services by providing guidance, support, and technical assistance to state, tribal, local and territorial (STLT) health departments and other agencies supporting public health on the front lines.
-In fiscal year 2013, CDC will provide funding to these organizations dedicated to building capacity and improving public health systems, practices and services.
-One of the first projects that we conducted as part of our cooperative agreement is the Engaging Young Men project.
+The Office of State, Tribal, Local, and Territorial Support, CDC chose JSI as one of 23 national organizations to help strengthen our nation’s capacity to deliver public health services by providing guidance, support, and technical assistance to state, tribal, local and territorial health departments and other agencies supporting public health on the front lines.